Anthony Valentine: Death

 Valentine died on 2 December 2015 in Guildford, Surrey.
 He had suffered from Parkinson's disease since 2012.
 He was survived by his wife, actress Susan Skipper.
 The couple married in 1982, having met during the filming of the successful Raffles television series, and later appeared together again in a television film of Ivor Novello's show The Dancing Years (1979).

 Interviewed in 1995, Valentine recalled two earlier brushes with death.
-First, when he was dangerously ill with meningitis at the age of 26; second in 1974, when caught up in the Turkish invasion of Cyprus, he holed up for two days in a holiday hotel as gunfire raged outside.
+First, when he was dangerously ill with meningitis at the age of 26; and secondly in 1974, when caught up in the Turkish invasion of Cyprus, he was holed up for two days in a holiday hotel as gunfire raged outside.
 "I've always felt that everything since has been an incredible bonus," he said.